Xephi/AuthMeBungee/README.md

-# AuthMeBridge
+# AuthMeBungeeBridge
-AuthMeBridge is a BungeeCord Plugin
+AuthMeBungeeBridge is a BungeeCord Plugin for AuthMeReloaded